Yandex Cloud

 Where:

 • cluster-id: Cluster ID.
-You can get it with a list of clusters in the folder.
+You can get it with the list of clusters in the folder.

 • driver: JDBC driver class in Java.
 The possible values are: